amd/aocl-data-analytics/README.md

 By default, cmake will compile the bindings but will not install them.
 If you set `-DCMAKE_INSTALL_PREFIX=<install path>` in your configure step and run `cmake --build . --target install`, then cmake will also create a Python wheel, `aoclda-*.whl`, where `*` depends on your system.
 This wheel can be installed using `pip install aoclda-*.whl`.

-When using the bindings on Windows, the Intel Fortran runtime must be available.
-This can be done by setting the environment variable `INTEL_FCOMPILER`.
+When using the bindings on Windows with MSVC/Clang and ifort, the Intel Fortran runtime must also be available.
+This can be done by setting the environment variable `FORTRAN_RUNTIME` to the location of the DLL.
+Alternatively,. you can also build using AOCC on Windows.
+This is somewhat involved though; see the corresponding Jenkins build for full details.